mozjay0619/ezFutures/README.rst

 Getting started
 ---------------

-First, we need to import the package:
+First, we need to import the class:

 .. code:: python

-	import ezFutures
+	from ezFutures import ezFutures

+In order to start working with ezFutures, you must instantiate the class object.
+The most important parameter to set is the ``n_procs`` parameter which defines the number of processes to spawn.